arzubekm/Popular-Movie-App/README.md

 # Features
 It is still ongoing project, but so far you can:
 * Discover the most popular, or the hightest rated movies
-* Read summary about certain movie. and when it is done, you can:
+* Read summary about certain movie
+and when it is done, you can:
 * Watch trailers
 * Read reviews
 as well.
 # Screens
 ![alt tag] (https://cloud.githubusercontent.com/assets/6977464/14860201/a2e650ae-0ce2-11e6-8fab-33387560463f.png)
 ![alt tag] (https://cloud.githubusercontent.com/assets/6977464/14860199/a2e159dc-0ce2-11e6-9911-b88e0ab5b387.png)